 The first time I tried this holiday-inspired Cranberry Jalapeno Dip, I was amazed at how delicious it tasted.
-Who would have thought fresh cranberries with jalapenos would pair so perfectl
+Who would have thought fresh cranberries with jalapenos would pair so perfect?

-Who needs a premade dip from the store, when you can make this incredible creamy dip at home?!
+Who needs a premade dip from the store, when you can make this incredible red and green Christmas festive dip at home?

 The fresh cranberries pair perfectly with the cheese and the slight kick that the jalapenos offer.
 In addition to these ingredients, you’ll also combine green onions and rosemary to the mix to add even more flavor to the dip.